-Metabolic Disorders Awareness Week 2018
+Metabolic Disorders Awareness Week 2021:

-Metabolic Disorders Awareness Week is one of the highlights of our year; a fantastic week-long opportunity to raise awareness of Inherited Metabolic Disorders by sharing your stories and helping people to understand more about these complex rare conditions.
+Metabolic Disorders Awareness Week is one of the highlights of our year; a fantastic week-long opportunity to raise awareness of Inherited Metabolic Disorders by sharing your stories and helping people understand more about these complex and rare conditions.

 How did we celebrate last year?

-Metabolic Disorders Awareness Week has got off to a great start, with hundreds of facebook profiles using our twibbon, sharing information about Inherited Metabolic Disorders and sharing personal experiences.
+Metabolic Disorders Awareness Week has got off to a great start, with hundreds of Facebook profiles using our Twibbon, sharing information about Inherited Metabolic Disorders, and sharing personal experiences.
 Telling people your story is the most powerful way of raising awareness; adding faces and personalities to these rare conditions brings home the effect that they have on the patients and their families.
 Read some of the stories that our families shared on social media in support of the awareness week:

 The Harwood Family: Alex’s Story

 Anyway, fast forward 21 years…to say our lives have been turned upside down numerous times and back again would be an understatement.
-With consultants dismissing our concerns along the way, with an unbelievable amount of time spent in hospital consultations, with nobody wanting to give us a diagnosis or even listen to us, here we are now, under the care of Newcastle and Professor Sir Turnbull’s team with our doctor being the amazing Dr Gorman.
+With consultants dismissing our concerns along the way, an unbelievable amount of time spent in hospital consultations, nobody wanting to give us a diagnosis or even listen to us, here we are now under the care of Newcastle and Professor Sir Turnbull’s team with our doctor being the amazing Dr Gorman.
 We finally have the diagnosis of Leigh’s and people that truly understand our struggles.

 Jess: Ethan’s Story